Your board

 Paul Chambers

-Group Chief Financial Officer and a member of the Group Executive Committee and Non-Executive Remuneration Committee.
+Group Chief Financial Officer and a member of the Group Executive Committee and Non-Executive Remuneration Committee

 Appointed to board: 2024

 Paul brings over 25 years’ financial services experience, across international banking, wealth management and management consulting.
-He has recently joined the board from Standard Chartered Group, where he held a number of senior leadership roles, the most recent being Group Financial Controller.
+He joined the board from Standard Chartered Group, where he held a number of senior leadership roles, the most recent being Group Financial Controller.
 Paul has an extensive track record of leading diverse teams through periods of change, from market entry to market exit.
 This includes launching new products and services, reporting and control process re-design, and core system change.

 Iain Cummings